JochiRaider/Cartulary-NLspec/README.md

 - cloud deployments may run behind the same logical contracts;
 - enterprise authentication is an extension, not a base dependency.

 Base authentication uses local user accounts stored in PostgreSQL, Argon2id password hashing, and offline-capable TOTP MFA.
-Optional WebAuthn is allowed where the environment supports it.
 OIDC is the preferred enterprise authentication extension, with SAML as the secondary path when required.

 Administrative scope is deliberately separated from incident scope.
 The current specification defines a narrow deployment-local `deployment_admin` capability for local account administration.
 It does not, by itself, grant incident data access.
 Incident membership and incident roles remain the boundary for viewing or mutating incident data.

+### Backup and restore

+Operational backup and restore are base-profile requirements, not optional operational extras.
+Each successful backup produces a retained `backup_set` bound to a single `consistency_point_at` across PostgreSQL and the object store.
+A durable `backup_attestation` record carries restore anchors, a retention floor, and restore-verification state.
+The specification requires at least one successful `backup_set` within the past 24 hours, a minimum 30-day retention period for each successful set, and full restore verification in an isolated environment at least every 7 days.
+Backup and restore are distinct from whole-incident portability.

+### Security posture

-The security posture is equally explicit:
+The security posture is explicit:

 - incident-authored content is rendered as untrusted content;
 - active content is blocked from executing in the application origin;
 - spreadsheet and CSV export neutralize formula-injection characters by default;
 - upload, preview, import, and archive-extraction paths fail closed on path-traversal or invalid-root behavior;
 - reference-pack activation fails closed on checksum or signature mismatch;
-- invalid deployment configuration fails before the application starts.
+- invalid deployment configuration fails before the application starts;
+- flyaway and disconnected deployments must keep all storage roots on encrypted storage.

+The deployment-configuration contract declares explicit runtime roots for database storage, object storage, backup storage, reference-pack storage, temporary work files, and export outputs.
+Missing or invalid configuration fails startup rather than falling back to hidden defaults.

 ## Reporting direction

 Reporting is a subsystem, not an afterthought.
-Cartulary’s intended reporting path is:
+Cartulary's intended reporting path is:

 1. capture immutable snapshot;
 2. materialize canonical export model;
 3. render deterministic outputs from that frozen state.

-The supported output direction includes Markdown reports, Mermaid diagram sources, Slidev presentation decks, and HTML reports.
+The supported output directions include Markdown reports, Mermaid diagram sources, Slidev presentation decks, HTML reports, and operator-facing reenactment outputs such as Asciinema-style terminal walkthroughs generated from selected command-line evidence.
+Reenactment outputs are visibly marked as generated presentation material and are not eligible for external release.

 Generated presentations may reorganize snapshot facts and render deterministic summaries from approved fields, but they must not invent facts, infer unobserved activity, or present generated material as operator-observed evidence.
+Generated report artifacts must be self-contained: they cannot depend on remote JavaScript, CSS, or font assets at render time.

 Post-MVP reporting direction includes internal incident-start briefings, phase-change briefings, and deterministic local generation of daily briefing artifacts from timeline and status-review updates.